hbctraining/reproducibility-tools/lessons/01-Rmarkdown_lesson.md

 ### Figures

-A neat feature of knitr is how much simpler it makes generating figures.
+A neat feature of knitr is how much simpler it is to generate figures.
 For the most part, you don’t need to do anything.
 If a code chunk produces a figure, it will automatically be produced and inserted into the final document.

-You can simply return a plot in a chunk, and knitr will automatically write the files to disk, in an organized subfolder.
-By specifying options in the `setup` chunk, you can have R automatically save your plots in multiple file formats at once, including PNG, PDF, and SVG.
 A single chunk can support multiple plots, and they will be arranged in squares below the chunk in RStudio.

-There are also a few options commonly used for plots to easily resize the figures in the final report.
-You can specify the height and width of the figure when setting up the code chunk.
+There are a few code chunk options commonly used for plots.
+For example, to easily resize the figures in the final report you can specify the `fig.height` and `fig.width` of the figure when setting up the code chunk.

 <img src="../img/r-figure.png">

+You can simply return a plot in a chunk, and also have knitr automatically write the files to disk, in an organized subfolder.
+Using the `dev` option you are able to specify the desired filetype for your image file, including PNG, PDF, and SVG.

 ### Tables